ONC LEAP: Aligning Housing and Health Care Project

 Problem

-AllianceChicago developed a care plan to enhance care coordination for individuals experiencing homelessness.
+AllianceChicago wanted to evaluate a shared, interoperable care plan meant to enhance care coordination for individuals experiencing homelessness.

 Specifically, the Aligning Housing and Healthcare (AHAH) project proposed to work with a Chicago-based community health center and a homeless service organization to: